History & sense of place

 This is where Maslina Resort finds its full meaning.
 The hotel does not seek to replace Stari Grad; it offers a hospitable, refined and sheltered version of it.
 It allows guests to enter the island without abruptness, to enjoy the beauty of the coastline without excess and to inhabit, for a few days, a different relationship with time.
 The art of living in Stari Grad may lie precisely there: effortless elegance, attention to simple things and the conviction that a successful stay leaves as much room for contemplation as for action.
 For the contemporary traveller, that promise has rare value.

-Booking via MyConciergeHotel
+Book via MyConciergeHotel

-Booking Maslina Resort through MyConciergeHotel means approaching a stay in Stari Grad through guidance rather than mere transaction.
-For a five-star Relais & Châteaux property located on an island and sought after for its peaceful atmosphere, that distinction matters.
-No two stays are quite the same, even within the same hotel.
-The chosen period, the travellers’ profile, the desire for absolute calm or, on the contrary, easier access to activities, the length of stay and transfer arrangements all strongly influence the final experience.
-The value of dedicated assistance lies precisely in adjusting these elements in advance.
+Booking the Maslina Resort through MyConciergeHotel means approaching your stay in Stari Grad with a consultative mindset.
+For a five-star address that is a member of Relais & Châteaux, located on an island and renowned for its tranquil atmosphere, this nuance is significant.
+Not all stays are the same, even within the same hotel.
+The chosen period, the profile of the travellers, the need for absolute calm or immediate access to activities, the duration of the stay, and the organisation of transfers all strongly influence the final experience.
+The benefit of dedicated support is to adjust these elements in advance.